fnproject/ext-statsapi/examples/operators-clustered/README.md

 ## Trying out the statistics API with a cluster of custom Fn servers

-Create some simple cold async functions.
 The following will create three cold functions, which you can then run on either server:

 ```
 cd $GOPATH/src/github.com/fnproject/ext-statsapi/test/hello-cold-async-a